 On YouTube you can set the video to unlisted.
 Only people with the link can see it.
 Do not make the video private.
 If you do, we won’t be able to view it.

 I’m a visual artist.
 Can I upload separate images of my work?

 No. You need to upload a portfolio in PDF format containing all your images and the information of each image.

-Use high quality photos; no frames should show (crop if necessary), only your artwork is important
+Use high quality photos (no large files); no frames should show (crop if necessary), only your artwork is important

 Your images should be 72 dpi for your digital portfolio (300 dpi is only required for printing)